HAY FEVER (ALLERGIC RHINITIS)

-Hay fever is primarily an allergic disease in which human immune system becomes oversensitive and therefore has tendencies to overreact with inflammation and airway constriction to different environmental factors such as pollen, bacteria, viruses, moulds, proteins, etc.
+Spring allergy such as hay fever, also known as allergic rhinitis, is a very common problem and have increased substantially over recent decades.
+Hay fever is primarily an allergic condition in which human immune system becomes oversensitive and therefore has tendencies to overreact with inflammation and airway constriction to different environmental factors such as pollen, bacteria, viruses, moulds, dust, proteins, etc. The most common trigger of seasonal allergies is airborne pollen.

 Symptoms of hay fever include runny nose, sneezing, tiredness, itchy eyes, etc.

-– Dust mites, animal fur, pollen, tobacco smoke irritates lungs causing inflammation in the airways.
-It is not known why the inflammation occurs.
+In people with oversensitive immune system pollen, dust mites, animal fur, tobacco smoke or other triggers cause inflammation in the airways.
 The inflammation irritates the airways, and causes them to squeeze (constrict).
 This causes narrowing of the airways.
 It is then more difficult for air to get in and out of the lungs.
 This leads to wheezing and breathlessness.
 The inflammation also causes the lining of the airways to make extra mucus (phlegm) which causes cough and further obstruction to airflow.

 At the heart of hay fever lies an excessive reaction to a ‘trigger’; something in the person’s environment elicits a strong response in their airways.
 This trigger causes the smooth muscle surrounding the myriad of delicate airways branching throughout the lungs to constrict.
 The result is a series of symptoms that people with hay fever know all too well: wheezing, shortness of breath and a tightening of their chest.